matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 # MSC2697: Device Dehydration

-End-to-end encryption in Matrix relies on the sending device being able to send megolm sessions to the recipients' devices using to-device messages.
+End-to-end encryption in Matrix relies on the sending device being able to send megolm sessions to the recipients' devices.
 When a user logs into a new device, they can obtain the megolm sessions using key backup or key sharing if another of their devices had previously received the session.
 However, when a user has no logged-in devices when a message is sent,